 30 credit hours, including ASTD 5000: Perspectives in American Studies.
 For students who choose the thesis track (outlined below), 6 of these credit hours will consist of ASTD 5990: Thesis Research, taken during the second year of coursework.
 No more than 6 credit hours may be taken outside of American Studies.

 At the end of their second semester of coursework, all graduate students take a three-hour qualifying exam to demonstrate their growing knowledge of the field.
 The exam consists of essay questions provided by American Studies course instructors.
-Students must answer two of the questions: one covering material from ASTD 5000, and the other covering material from another course.
+Students must answer two of the questions: one covering material from ASTD 5000, and the other chosen from questions about materials covered classes taken during the first-year semester when ASTD 5000 was not offered.

 Portfolio or Thesis